Zerit Pediatrics (Oral)

 - For treatment of HIV infection:

 - Children weighing 30 kg or more—30 mg every 12 hours.
-Your doctor may adjust your dose if needed.
+Your doctor may adjust your dose as needed.

-- Infants and children at least 14 days old and weighing less than 30 kg—Dose is based on body weight and must be determined by your doctor.
+- Children at least 14 days old and weighing less than 30 kg—Dose is based on body weight and must be determined by your doctor.
 The dose is usually 1 mg per kg of body weight every 12 hours.
-Your doctor may adjust your dose if needed.
+Your doctor may adjust your dose as needed.

 - For treatment of HIV infection: